camping

 Our cabins are dormitory-style, with 7–13 beds per cabin.
 Some are designed as duplexes or quadplexes, making them perfect for groups who want to stay close together.

-For more privacy, we also offer Private Rooms—double-occupancy rooms in a single building with shared showers and restrooms available exclusively to private room guests.
+For more privacy, we also offer Private Rooms.
+These are double-occupancy rooms in a single building with shared showers and restrooms available exclusively to private room guests.

 When you upgrade to a Cabin Bed or a Private Room, you’ll enjoy a twin-size orthopedic mattress along with access to showers and bathrooms located inside your cabin.
 (Facilities are shared with your cabin mates.)